-We currently expect MFC's net sales to increase in the low-double digit percentage range in 2019 as compared to 2018 driven by increased revenue from recent contract awards and higher volume in the tactical and strike missiles business and air and missile defense.
+We continue to expect MFC's net sales to increase in the low-double digit percentage range in 2019 as compared to 2018 driven by key contract awards and higher volume in the tactical and strike missiles, air and missile defense, and sensors and global sustainment business.
 Operating profit is also expected to increase in the low-double digit percentage range in 2019 as compared to 2018 driven by the increase in sales volume.
 Operating profit margin for 2019 is expected to be slightly lower than 2018 levels.